SergeyVinyar/MyFitnesser/README.md

 build_and_deploy.sh:
 * Builds a project.
 We get Server.jar as a result
 * Builds a docker container with Server.jar based on [Alpine](https://docs.docker.com/samples/library/alpine/) image
-* Removes existing Docker containers on Digital Ocean droplet and runs a new one there
+* Removes existing docker containers on Digital Ocean droplet and runs a new one there
 * Sets database credentials using environment variables
-* Runs Db Docker container based on *postgres:9.6-alpine* image (database data is located in a directory on a host machine so recreating Db Docker container won't drop any data)
+* Runs db docker container based on *postgres:9.6-alpine* image (database data is located in a directory on a host machine so recreating db docker container won't drop any data)

 **Mobile app**